 #5 Removing mold and mildew

 No one loves finding moldy spots and mildew stains on their belongings, especially when those surfaces are in regular contact with your baby.
-Alas, these types of stains are very common, and, while they need a little more elbow grease, they are relatively easy to get out.
+Alas, these types of stains are common, and, while they need a little more elbow grease, can be relatively easy to remove.

 Be sure to wear a dust mask to avoid inhaling any spores that come loose throughout the cleaning process.